ivogt12/Portfolio/README.md

   The footer home button is not properly routed.

   The Submition button in the contact form is functional but not responsive visually.
+It also does not have proper input validation.

 # Features